Iraq theater (Zanj Rebellion): Background

 The leader of the rebellion was one 'Ali ibn Muhammad, a man of obscure background.
 Prior to the outbreak of the revolt, 'Ali had traveled to the province of al-Bahrayn in eastern Arabia 863, where he gained a number of followers, including Yahya ibn Muhammad al-Bahrani and Sulayman ibn Jami', and attempted to form an imamate in opposition to the Abbasids.
 This scheme, however, floundered due to opposition from the local inhabitants, and in 868 he decided to depart for the port city of Basra in southern Iraq.

 At Basra 'Ali again proclaimed a new revolt, but this also failed when the populace refused to support him.
 He was forced to flee Basra for the nearby marshlands, where he was arrested and transported to the city of Wasit.
 After a short time, however, 'Ali was able to convince the local governor to release him and his companions, and he afterwards made his way to Baghdad.
 There he remained for the next year, during which time he gained additional followers for his cause.

 In 869 'Ali learned that his family, who had previously been incarcerated in Basra, had been released.
 He therefore decided to return to the Basra region, arriving there with his followers in August/September of that year.
-Upon his arrival he began to induce the local slave laborers, including Zanj slaves originating from eastern Africa, to join him, and adopted a heterodox slogan to give religious justification for a revolt.
+Upon his arrival he began to induce the local slave laborers, including Zanj slaves trafficked from eastern Africa to slavery in the Abbasid Caliphate, to join him, and adopted a heterodox slogan to give religious justification for a revolt.